Particular/docs.particular.net/samples/open-telemetry/prometheus-grafana/sample.md

 snippet: enable-prometheus-http-listener

+> [!NOTE]
-Note: `127.0.0.1` is used so that the Prometheus service running in Docker can reach it over the network.
+> `127.0.0.1` is used so that the Prometheus service running in Docker can reach it over the network.

 The raw metrics retrieved through the scraping endpoint look as follows: